-Villa exited both the Capital One Cup and the FA Cup last week, but will be hoping to earn three points against the Magpies with a win priced at 9/5 (2.80) by Bet365.
+Villa exited both the Capital One Cup and the FA Cup in the space of a week but will be hoping to earn three points against the Magpies with a win priced at 9/5 (2.80) by Bet365.

-Paul Lambert's side actually beat Bradford City in their last home game, but it was not enough to see them progress to Wembley, while Millwall knocked out the Midlands club on Friday night, adding to Paul Lambert's woes.
+Paul Lambert's side actually beat Bradford City in their last home game but it was not enough to see them progress to Wembley, while Millwall knocked out the Midlands club on Friday night, adding to the Scot's woes.

 The visitors are the slight favourites at 17/10 (2.70) despite being just one point and one place better off than Aston Villa, with both clubs hovering dangerously above the relegation zone.

-But while Villa owner Randy Lerner has backed his manager publicly with words of support, Newcastle chief Mike Ashley has put his hand in his pocket to add £10 million to Alan Pardew's January kitty that started with the considerable £7 million received from the sale of top scorer Demba Ba.
+But, while Villa owner Randy Lerner has backed his manager publicly with words of support, Newcastle chief Mike Ashley has put his hand in his pocket to add £10 million to Alan Pardew's January kitty that started with the considerable £7m received from the sale of top scorer Demba Ba.

-Despite having gone six games in all competitions without a win, and having their FA Cup campaign ended away at Brighton recently, the mood around Newcastle United has been lifted by the five French signings that have come into the club.
+Despite having gone six games in all competitions without a win and, having had their FA Cup campaign ended away at Brighton recently, the mood around Newcastle United has been lifted by the five French signings who have come into the club.

-International right-back Mathieu Debuchy will make his third start against Villa, while midfielder Moussa Sissoko is set to join him in the line-up with defender Mapou Yanga-Mbiwa and forward Yoan Gouffran also likely to be involved.
-Full-back Massadio Haidara will also travel with the team.
+International right-back Mathieu Debuchy will make his third start for the club against Villa, while midfielder Moussa Sissoko is set to join him in the line-up with defender Mapou Yanga-Mbiwa and forward Yoan Gouffran also likely to be involved.
+20-year-old full-back Massadio Haidara will also travel with the team.

-The draw at 12/5 (3.40) might seem appealing given both teams are struggling for form, but siding with the bolstered visitors in the draw no bet market appears a safer option at 5/6 (1.83).
+The draw at 12/5 (3.40) might seem appealing, given that both teams are struggling for form, but siding with the bolstered visitors in the draw no bet market appears a safer option at 5/6 (1.83).